 The Cut-Level Control feature uses advanced machine learning (ML) approaches to causal inference to automatically create a control specific to any set of exposed consumers.
 The set of exposed consumers for which a cut-level control can be created can be based on any criteria including frequency of ad exposure, exposure to ads targeting a particular audience and exposure to a certain creative concept.
 Only ML-based approaches can dynamically adjust control creation to any criteria.

 Leveraging the Cut-Level Control feature

 One of the most common media tactics in brand campaigns is audience targeting, which cannot be measured without cut-level controls.
-Survata dynamically creates a control specific to any first- or third-party audience.
+Upwave dynamically creates a control specific to any first- or third-party audience.

 Legacy brand lift measurement relies on site domains to create controls; however, most brand campaigns target premium media partners or ad networks that include multiple sites or premium inventory within a site.
 To optimize a media plan, brand advertisers rely on cut-level controls that report lift specific to their media partners.

-With Survata’s Creative cut-level controls, advertisers can optimize creative weights in their campaign at any time, based on which creative messages, concepts or images are over-performing and under-performing.
+With Upwave’s Creative cut-level controls, advertisers can optimize creative weights in their campaign at any time, based on which creative messages, concepts or images are over-performing and under-performing.